Common noctule: Description

 The common noctule's short fur is dark brown after moulting in June (males) or July/August (females); later it changes to red-brown before the onset of winter.
 When awake, the body temperature is 36.5 C but it decreases significantly during inactivity.
 The body mass of adult common noctule is 25–30 g and they have a wingspan of 37–40 cm.
 The species forages with a rapid flying speed of 20–40 km/h, sometimes up to 60 km/h.
 Because of temporally limited availability of insect prey, they have short daily activity periods before sunrise and after sunset of in total one hour or less and so must cope with up to twenty-three hours of fasting a day.
+Characterized by its robust body and long, broad wings also has a distinctive, pointed snout and large ears that are essential for its echolocation capabilities.

-Distribution
+Distribution and habitat

 Most parts of Europe, central Russia, across the Ural mountain, Caucasus, Turkey, the Near East, to southwestern parts of Siberia, the Himalayas, China, Malaysia, Taiwan and Japan.
 In Bulgaria, it is widespread and prefers deciduous forests.
+It commonly roosts in tree cavities and buildings, particularly in attics.
+The species has adapted well to urban environments, utilizing street lights to attract insects.
+Its range extends from the western parts of Europe to the eastern regions, including countries like Germany, Poland, and the United Kingdom.
+The common noctule is usually found at altitudes up to 2,000 meters, with recorded populations in a variety of habitats, from deciduous forests to agricultural landscapes.
+The common noctule prefers small to medium-sized woodlands, but also forages up to 20 km away from the woodland at night.
+When roosting by day, it usually seeks out tree holes or even bat boxes attached to tree trunks.
+Generally, the common noctule lives in wooded habitats, but some populations thrive in towns such as Hamburg, Vienna, Brno and some other central European cities.